intelequia/dnn.azureadb2cprovider/README.md

 To start, you can simply fill up the general settings:
 * **Enabled**: Use this switch to enable/disable the Azure AD B2C provider
 * **Auto-Redirect**: This option allows you to automatically redirect your login page to the Azure AD B2C login page.
 If for some reason you need to login with the legacy DNN auth (i.e. using a host user), you can pass the "legacy=1" parameter in your login URL (i.e. https://mysite.com/login?legacy=1)
+* **Use Global Settings**: If enabled, all the settings are applied to all portals on this deployment.
+Only Super Users can edit this setting
 * **Directory Tenant Name**: This is the name of your tenant.
 It's the name that's in your domain name, but without the ".onmicrosoft.com" part.
 For instance, if your domain name is _test123.onmicrosoft.com_, your tenant name is _test123_
 * **Directory Tenant ID**: You can get this parameter from the **Properties** section of your Azure Active Directory (it's the value of the field **Directory ID**)
 * **App ID**: This is the **Application ID** of the application you created in [step 1](#AADB2C-setup) of the previous section of this guide (the B2C application)
 * **Secret**: This is the **Key** that you generated when you created the application in [step 1](#AADB2C-setup) of the previous section
+* **Redirect Uri**: If specified, the redirect uri after a successful login.
+By default (blank), the user will be redirected to the page originating the login redirection.
+This is specially useful on multiportal scenario (different DNN portals sharing the same B2C tenant), by specifying the URL https://mysite.com/api/DotNetNuke.Authentication.Azure.B2C.Services/Authorization/RedirectToPortal.
+This endpoints automatically manages the redirection after a successfull login, so you only need to specify this redirection URL on the B2C application and the user ends in the right portal after the login.
 * Policies (user flows):
   * **Sign up and/or sign in**: The name of your Sign-up or Sign-in policy that you created before (depending on if you want to support user registration or not)
   * **Profile**: The name of your profile policy that you created before
   * **Reset the password**: The name of the policy that you created before to reset the password

-**IMPORTANT** if you are using the vanilla DNN Platform installation with the default settings, after a user successfully logins on B2C will the this message: "An email with your details has been sent to the Site Administrator for verification.
-You will be notified by email when your registration has been approved.
-In the meantime you can continue to browse this site.".
-With some configurations, this message is not even shown, but is the same situation.
-You can change this behavior by changing the site registration settings of your DNN website through *Site Settings > Security > Member Accounts > Registration Settings > User Registration* and set the setting to "Public".
-Also note that changing the setting, does not "verify" the users that are waiting for verification, so you probably need to go and authorize that user through the DNN Users maintenance (remember to select the "Unauthorized" users on the users maintenance window to see who is pending for verification).

 ![AAD B2C settings](docs/images/AzureAdB2C_03.png  "AAD B2C settings")